nandinidbharadwaj/Diabetes-Analysis-PowerBI/README.md

 ## 📁 Files in this Project
 - `.pbix` file → Power BI dashboard
 - `.csv` file → dataset used
-- `.jpg` file → dashboard screenshot
+- `.jpg` file → Preview screenshot of the dashboard
 ---

 ## 📧 Contact